IBM-Watson/design-library/language/ui-patterns/documentation/animation/index.md

 );
 ```

-This is the format of the map, and everything between <> is a string:
+This is the format of the map, with everything between <> being a string:

 ```scss
 $animations: (